-Of course, there’s nothing new in principle about sharing the ownership of a boat, that’s been happening for many generations among friends, family and club members (see Buying a boat with others: partnerships and syndicates).
+Of course, there’s nothing new in principle about sharing the ownership of a boat, that’s been happening for many generations among friends, family and club members (see our piece on partnerships and syndicates).
 However, it’s more recently that companies have made this easier for individuals that don’t already know each other.
 Yacht Fractions was one of the first operators in this field, making it easy for individuals to buy a boat get together, while making sure each understood had the knowledge and support needed to chose a suitable syndicate for their needs, and that they had the protection of a proper legal contract.

 Many more companies – such as Smart Yacht – are offering this kind of facility now, particularly for larger yachts, generally above 55ft, that are looked after by a professional captain.
 This gives owners the confidence that their boat is well looked after, will be fully prepared for each visits and eliminates the time overhead of organising and supervising work that needs to be done to the vessel.

 This type of arrangement with a large yacht also enables the vessel to be offered for charter when not being used by her owners.
 Smart Yacht, for instance, claims that relinquishing one-quarter of your time on board for this purpose will cover your share of normal annual expenses, leaving the capital costs of the vessel as your only expense.

 Boat membership schemes